Atlantic Lithium Limited Announces Further Lithium Infill Drilling Results, Ghana

-SYDNEY, AUSTRALIA / ACCESSWIRE / January 18, 2022 / Atlantic Lithium Limited (AIM:ALL, OTCQX:ALLIF, "Atlantic Lithium" or the "Company"), the African focussed lithium exploration and development company, is pleased to announce ongoing high-grade infill drilling results at the Ewoyaa Lithium Project ("Ewoyaa" or the "Project") in Ghana, West Africa, where the Company recently announced an updated Scoping Study and increased JORC resource of 21.3Mt @ 1.31% Li2O, resulting in a significant improvement in project economics and life of mine.
+SYDNEY, AUSTRALIA / ACCESSWIRE / January 25, 2022 / Atlantic Lithium Limited (AIM:ALL, Financial)(OTCQX:ALLIF, Financial), "Atlantic Lithium" or the "Company"), the fully-funded African focussed lithium exploration and development company on track to become West Africa's first lithium producing mine, is pleased to announce further high-grade infill drilling results at the Ewoyaa Lithium Project ("Ewoyaa" or the "Project") in Ghana, West Africa, where the Company recently announced an updated Scoping Study and increased JORC resource of 21.3Mt @ 1.31% Li2O, resulting in a significant improvement in project economics and life of mine ("LOM").

 Figures and Tables referred to in this release can be viewed in the PDF version available via this link: